On the use of impedance detuning for gastrointestinal segment tracking of ingestible capsules: Numerical Study

 \subsection{Antenna Design and Modeling}

-A capsule-integrated ingestible antenna is designed for the intended purpose.
-A meandered dipole antenna is preferred for the design since its radiation mechanisms and the near field behavior have been widely studied and better understood than the complex structures \cite{8606957, 5991925}.
-The designed antenna, as visualized in Fig. \ref{fig:dipolemodel}, is a meandered dipole antenna operating in the 433 MHz Industrial, Scientific, and Medical (ISM) band.
-It is designed on a 100-\textmu m-thick Rogers CLTE-MW substrate ($\varepsilon_r$ = 2.97) \cite{rogers}, which conforms to the inner surface of the polylactic-acid (PLA, $\varepsilon_r$ = 2.7, $\delta$ = 0.003) capsule as shown in Fig. \ref{fig:capsulemodel}.
-The capsule is also filled with a PLA cylinder to fix the antenna in its cylindrical shape and has two thicknesses: $t = 0.6$~mm or $t = 0.4$~mm.
-It is placed in the middle of a cylindrical homogeneous phantom, as seen in Fig.~\ref{fig:simulationmodel}.
+A capsule-integrated antenna is designed for the ingestible applications.
+We choose a meandered dipole antenna for this study since its radiation mechanisms and the near-field behavior have been widely studied and better understood than more complex structures~\cite{8606957, 5991925}.
+The developed antenna [Fig. \ref{fig:models}(a)] operates in the 433 MHz Industrial, Scientific, and Medical (ISM) band.
+It is designed on a 100-\textmu m-thick Rogers CLTE-MW substrate ($\varepsilon_r$ = 2.97) \cite{rogers}, which conforms to the inner surface of the biocompatible polylactic-acid capsule~\cite{DASILVA20189} (PLA, $\varepsilon_r = 2.7$, $\delta = 0.003$) as shown in Fig.~\ref{fig:models}(b).
+The capsule is filled with a PLA cylinder to fix the antenna in its cylindrical shape.
+We studied the antenna detuning for two shells with thickness of $t = 0.6$~mm or $t = 0.4$~mm.
+The capsule is placed in the middle of a cylindrical homogeneous phantom, as seen in Fig.~\ref{fig:models}(c).
+The dimensions of the cylindrical phantom are depicted in Fig.~\ref{fig:models}(c).
+These dimensions ensure that the near-field of the antennas is confined within the phantom, i.e., the impedance responses of the antennas remain stable when the dimensions of the phantom are further increased.
 The trace length is numerically optimized for the two shell thicknesses in the phantom having time-averaged EM properties of the GI tract ($\varepsilon_r = 63$, $\sigma = 1.02$~S/m).
 The detailed description of the time-averaged phantom can be found in \cite{eucap2022, no2}.
-The optimized values for the trace length are 16.4~mm for $t = 0.6$~mm and 14 mm for $t = 0.4$~mm.
-The values of the other parameters are the same for two shell thicknesses and are shown in Fig. \ref{fig:dipolemodel}.
+The optimized values for the trace length are 16.9~mm for $t = 0.6$~mm and 14.5 mm for $t = 0.4$~mm.
+The values of the other parameters are the same for two shell thicknesses and are shown in Fig. \ref{fig:models}(a).
 The parameter $N$ indicates the number of turns as explained in \cite{6130586} and is equal to 7 for both models.
-Note that an offset feed is required to better match the antennas to 50~$\Omega$ due to long antenna meandering \cite{4812248}.
+Note that, as shown in Fig. \ref{fig:models}(a), an offset feed (6.3 mm from the center) is used to feed the dipoles, making one dipole arm longer.
+Although a free-space center-fed dipole can be easily matched to 50~$\Omega$, in-body capsule application requires miniaturizing the antenna and taking account loading by tissues.
+Offsetting the feed is one of the techniques to match the in-body dipole antenna to 50~$\Omega$~\cite{4812248}.